-The RCP-241 switchcard contains circuitry capable of scanning up to 64 pushbuttons.
+The RCP-242 switchcard contains circuitry capable of scanning up to 64 pushbuttons.
 The scan circuit is arranged as an eight row by eight column array.
-While the circuitry is capable of serving 64 pushbuttons, the printed circuit board will only accept 34 pushbuttons, and the RCP-241 uses only 26 of these pushbuttons.
+While the circuitry is capable of serving 64 pushbuttons, the RCP-242 has circuitry for 34 pushbuttons and uses only 30 of these pushbuttons.
 To scan the keyboard, the microprocessor on the CPU board performs read cycles that enable SEL1.
 This occurs for addresses in the range of 800h to FFFh.
 SEL1 provides a low-active chip select for a 3 to 8 line decoder (U2 pin 5).
 A second low-active chip select is provided by address bit A3 at U2 pin 4.
 The three least significant address bits (A0-A2) are connected to the input of the decoder (U2 pins 1, 2, and 3).
 One of the eight low-active outputs of the decoder is selected by placing the appropriate address on the input of the decoder.
 Since partial decoding is used, the keyboard circuitry is mapped to several addresses within the SEL1 address range.
 The software in the CPU only uses the lowest available addresses to access the keyboard.
 Table 4-2 contains the addresses used to access each row of the keyboard circuit.

-Row U2 pin #
+Address Row U2 pin #

-KB_ROW0 15
+800h KB_ROW0 15

-KB_ROW1 14
+801h KB_ROW1 14

-KB_ROW2 13
+802h KB_ROW2 13

-KB_ROW3 12
+803h KB_ROW3 12

-KB_ROW4 11
+804h KB_ROW4 11

-KB_ROW5 10
+805h KB_ROW5 10

-KB_ROW6 9
+806h KB_ROW6 9

-KB_ROW7 7
+807h KB_ROW7 7

-KB_ROW0 KB_ROW1 KB_ROW2 KB_ROW3 KB_ROW4 KB_ROW5 KB_ROW6